terminusdb/terminusdb-client-python/README.md

 This only includes the core Python Client (WOQLClient) and WOQLQuery.

-If you want to use woqlDataframe:
+If you want to use woqlDataframe or the import and export csv function in Scaffolding CLI tool:

 `python -m pip install terminusdb-client[dataframe]`